 What is DevOps?

-Learn how DevOps unifies people, process and technology to bring better products to customers faster
+Learn how DevOps unifies people, processes and technology to bring better products to customers faster

-A compound of development (Dev) and operations (Ops), DevOps is the union of people, process and technology to continually provide value to customers.
+A compound of development (Dev) and operations (Ops), DevOps is the union of people, processes and technology to continually provide value to customers.

 The benefits of DevOps